 Illinoisans will be paying among the nation’s highest vehicle registration fees as part of a $45 billion infrastructure proposal pushed by Gov. J.B.
 Pritzker and the General Assembly.

 The numerous tax and fee hikes in Gov. J.B.
-Pritzker’s capital spending more than offset the promised savings of the governor’s “fair tax” plan.
+Pritzker’s capital spending plan more than offset the promised savings of the governor’s “fair tax” plan.

 Illinoisans will pay more for gas, vehicle registration, cigarettes and parking after a bipartisan vote for $45 billion in new capital spending.